kof/micro-modules/readme.md

 This implementation will work with ANY existing commonjs modules where almond or requirejs would work.
 This module is created because I am not using the most features of requirejs and because I can live without the most features of almond.

-But the main reason is - control over execution order of the modules.

-- Absolutely minimalistic, few lines of code.
-- Define your module.
-- Require your module.
-- Module factory executed only when required.
-- You control the execution order by requiring modules!
+Now you can write a framework of any size modular from the beginning and provide a standalone version without overhead.
+Every module of your framework stays commonjs conform and can be used separately.

+The best thing about it - control over module factory execution and execution order.

+- Module factory is executed first, when a require() call for this module is executed.
+Almond and requirejs will execute factory of module A when module B depends on A and factory A gets executed.
+In fact, all modules depend on each other, so almond will execute all of them, regardless if they are really used or not.
-- Define aliases.
+- Commonjs conform.
+- 500bytes minified and gzipped.

 ## Outside of this modules scope
 - Relative path resolution.
 (Ids are format agnostic strings.)